Gaussian Processes with Errors in Variables: Theory and Computation: Introduction

 It might appear on the surface that one can assume a parametric distribution for the unknown $X$ if the interest is solely on recovering the unknown function $f$.
-However as we will show in the simulation studies and also observed in \cite{sarkar2014bayesian}, a parametric distribution on $X$ is not capable of recovering the unknown infinite dimensional parameters $(p, f)$.
+However as we will show in the simulation studies and also observed in \cite{sarkar2014bayesian}, a parametric distribution on $X$ is not capable of recovering the unknown infinite dimensional parameters $f$.
 As a flexible prior distribution on the density $p$, we propose to use a Dirichlet process Gaussian mixture prior defined by

-Here $\phi_{\surd{\tau}}(\cdot - \mu)$ denotes the normal density function with mean $\mu$ and variance $\tau$. $\textsc{dp}(\alpha G_0)$ denotes a Dirichlet process prior \citep{ferguson1973bayesian} with $G_0$ as the base probability measure on $\mathbb{R} \times \mathbb{R}^+$ and $\alpha > 0$ is a precision parameter.
-Given a probability space $\m P$, for any $P \in \m P$ we define the measure space $(X, \Omega, P)$ with $\Omega$ the Borel sets of $X$, A Dirichlet process satisfies that for any finite and measurable partition $B_1, \dots, B_k$ on $X$, $\{P(B_1),\dots,P(B_k)\} \sim \mbox{Dir}\{\alpha G_0(B_1),\dots, \alpha G_0(B_k)\}$, where $\mbox{Dir}\{a_1,\ldots,a_k\}$ denotes the Dirichlet distribution with parameters $a_1,\ldots,a_k$.
+Here $\phi_{\sqrt{\tau}}(\cdot - \mu)$ denotes the normal density function with mean $\mu$ and variance $\tau$. $\textsc{dp}(\alpha G_0)$ denotes a Dirichlet process prior \citep{ferguson1973bayesian} with $G_0$ as the base probability measure on $\mathbb{R} \times \mathbb{R}^+$ and $\alpha > 0$ is a precision parameter.
+Given a probability space $\m P$, for any $P \in \m P$ we define the measure space $(\m X, \Omega, P)$ with $\Omega$ denoting the Borel sets of $\m X$, a Dirichlet process satisfies that for any finite and measurable partition $B_1, \dots, B_k$ on $\m X$, $\{P(B_1),\dots,P(B_k)\} \sim \mbox{Dir}\{\alpha G_0(B_1),\dots, \alpha G_0(B_k)\}$, where $\mbox{Dir}\{a_1,\ldots,a_k\}$ denotes the Dirichlet distribution with parameters $a_1,\ldots,a_k$.
 A Dirichlet process Gaussian mixture prior is known to be a highly flexible nonparametric prior on the space of densities having a common support as the base measure $G_0$ \citep{escobar1995bayesian}.
-It has thus become a very popular Bayesian density estimation method which received considerable attention over the last two decades both from computational \citep{neal2000markov,kalli2011slice} and theoretical perspectives \citep{ghosal2007posterior,shen2013adaptive,kruijer2010adaptive}.
-Applying the Gaussian process prior to recover the true regression combined with modeling the marginal density with finite approximation of the Dirichlet process Gaussian mixture prior, we can correct for the bias due to the measurement error.
+It has thus become a very popular Bayesian density estimation method which received considerable attention over the last two decades both from computational \citep{kalli2011slice,neal2000markov} and theoretical perspectives \citep{ghosal2007posterior,kruijer2010adaptive,shen2013adaptive}.
+Recently, Dirichlet process mixture models have also been commonly used for studying the posterior consistency and contraction rate for Bayesian deconvolution problem under various settings \citep{gao2016posterior,su2020nonparametric,rousseau2021wasserstein}.
+In the next section, we shall discuss in detail that applying a Gaussian process prior to recover the true regression combined with modeling the covariate density with a finite approximation of the Dirichlet process Gaussian mixture prior, we can correct for the bias due to the measurement error.